 Interested in learning more about our Pet Arthroscopy services?
 Get in touch

 Because arthroscopy involves inserting a very small rigid camera (scope) with very bright light emitting from the end, whole joints could be inspected more easily than could be achieved by arthrotomy.

 The image is enlarged and put up on a monitor to allow for closer examination.
 The scope is inserted through a stab incision and only takes one stitch to close up afterward, so the surgical trauma is minimal.
 Some instruments could be inserted through other stab incisions to allow for surgical treatment.
 For example, the shaver which is a motorised cutting tool that can be only 2 mm wide at its tip.

-The degree of advancement in human arthroscopic surgery allows for practically all types of operations to be carried out.
-The commonest joints that have arthroscopy in dogs are the shoulder, elbow, stifle (knee) and the hip.
-Arthroscopy would be considered the gold standard for diagnostic procedures of the shoulder and elbow and is used to diagnose soft tissue injuries such as biceps tenosynovitis, elbow incongruenty, OCD, and other soft tissue or cartilage pathology.
+The most common joints that have arthroscopy in dogs are the shoulder, elbow and stifle (knee) and the hip.
+Arthroscopy would be considered the gold standard for diagnostic procedures of the shoulder and elbow and is used to diagnose soft tissue injuries such as elbow incongruently, OCD and other soft tissue or cartilage pathology.